Bayesian estimation of nonlinear Hawkes process: Conclusion

-This work opens the way to several axes of research on nonlinear Hawkes processes.
-One could in particular extend those results to processes with unbounded memory ($A \to \infty$) and to high dimensional processes ($K \to \infty$).
-Another perspective would be to prove the frequentist minimax rate of estimation, since it would be of great interest to evaluate the optimality of Bayesian procedures.
-Some practitioners might also be interested in additional results on the estimation of the link function, through a parametric or even nonparametric form as in \cite{wang2016isotonic}.
+Although rather weak assumptions have been used to prove our results, it is likely that the latter hold in more general contexts.
+In particular, we believe that one could relax the condition on processes with bounded memory ($A < + \infty$) since the regenerative properties of the nonlinear Hawkes processes also hold for processes with unbounded memory.
+One major improvement of our results would be to consider high dimensional processes ($K \to \infty$), possibly in restricted models such as sparse models \cite{bacry2015sparse} or clustering models \cite{raad2020stability}.
+Another perspective would be to prove the frequentist minimax rate of estimation, since it would be of great interest to evaluate the optimality of Bayesian procedures in nonlinear Hawkes processes.
+Some practitioners might also be interested in additional results on the estimation of the link function, through a different parametric or even nonparametric form, like in \cite{wang2016isotonic}.